Humam-Taibeh/GreenDrive/README.md

 # 🌿 GreenDrive AI

-### 🔗 [Live Deployment Demo](https://greendrive-1082596306226.europe-west1.run.app/) | 🚀 Powered by Gemini 1.5 & Google Cloud
+### 🔗 [Live Demo](https://greendrive-1082596306226.europe-west1.run.app/) | Built with Gemini 1.5 & Google Cloud

-> **Tactical Energy Intelligence for the Modern Driver.**
+> A route-optimization prototype that factors in Amman's hills — not just distance.
-> Developed for the Google Hackathon under the **AI for Intelligent Transportation** track.
+> Built for the Google Antigravity Hackathon, AI for Intelligent Transportation track.

-GreenDrive is a production-grade, AI-driven route optimization platform engineered for the **Amman, Jordan** ecosystem.
-Its core is a physics-first routing architecture: gravitational work penalties (`mgh`) computed from live elevation data, cross-referenced against a localized Jordanian energy-tariff matrix (petrol, diesel, hybrid, EV) and per-vehicle consumption curves, to surface the true financial and environmental cost of every trip — in JOD and CO₂.
+GreenDrive is a route-optimization tool built for Amman, Jordan's hilly terrain.
+The core idea: instead of ranking routes by distance alone, it computes the actual gravitational work (`mgh`) a route demands using live elevation data, and weighs that against a Jordanian fuel/EV tariff matrix — to show the real financial and environmental cost of a trip, in JOD and CO₂.

 ---